Blade Runner Sequels

 Leon, Izo, Bullet Bob, Dino Klein, Mia and Murray, Howie Lee, and Crazy Legs Larry will be met throughout Ray's travels, as well as a cast full more.
 Names and places in the game are also listed in KippleZone's DADoES & Blade Runner Glossary.

-Also featured are the reprise of some of the original cast members from the movie, namely, Sean Young, Brion James, James Hong, Joe Turkel, and William Sanderson.
+Also featured is the reprise of some of the original cast members from the movie, namely, Sean Young, Brion James, James Hong, Joe Turkel, and William Sanderson.

 Frank Klepacki recreated the music of Vangelis, in addition to featuring his own new compositions, for this game.